 You can even attend free one-hour workshops and learn how to get in on the eco-friendly action by creating new items from old or used materials.

-Virginia Beach: For three days of bands on the beach -- and a half-marathon
+6. Virginia Beach: 3 days of bands and a half-marathon

 Highlights include three big-name bands that will highlight each night: Fuel opens for Daughtry on Friday night, Smash Mouth opens for the Barenaked Ladies on Saturday night, and Third Eye Blind performs with Robert Randolph & the Family Band on Sunday night.